Troy Terry: Amateur

-A native of Denver, Colorado, Terry played with the Littleton Hawks as a Mite and eventually played at the major junior level with the Colorado Thunderbirds AAA organization at the Tier 1 Elite Hockey League from 2008 until 2014.
+A native of Denver, Colorado, Terry played with the Littleton Hawks as a Mite and eventually played with the Colorado Thunderbirds AAA organization in the Tier 1 Elite Hockey League from 2010 until 2014.
 During this time, he was named to Team USA Under-17 Select Tournament Team for the 2013 U17 Five Nations Tournament in Trnava, Slovakia.
 He eventually left the Thunderbirds to play in the United States Hockey League (USHL) with the USA Hockey National Team Development Program (NTDP).
 Although he was offered a position in 2013, Terry chose to wait another year to gain weight and height.

 Terry transferred from Rock Canyon High School to Pioneer High School during his one season with the U.S. under-18 team and graduated high school within three years.
 He was recruited to play for the Denver Pioneers by coach George Gwozdecky and retained his recruitment in spite of Gwozdecky's firing.
 Due to his accelerated high school career, Terry became one of college hockey’s youngest players as a freshman.